 It can be difficult to choose a new monitor, as they vary greatly in size, shape, and performance.
 There are different types of monitors depending on how you plan on using it, and there is no catch-all monitor that is perfect for everyone, but some monitors are more versatile than others.
 From ultrawide office monitors to high-performance gaming monitors, there is something for everyone on this list.

-We've reviewed 64 monitors so far, and below you'll find our picks for the best monitors available for purchase in 2019.
-You can also check our recommendations for the best gaming monitors and the best 4k monitors, and the best monitors for designers.
+We've reviewed 68 monitors so far, and below you'll find our picks for the best monitors available for purchase in 2019.
+You can also check our recommendations for the best gaming monitors, the best 4k monitors, and the best monitors for designers.

-Gamers will appreciate the UK650's low input lag and fast response time, but more serious gamers may be disappointed by the 60Hz refresh rate.
+Gamers will appreciate this monitor's low input lag and fast response time, but more serious gamers may be disappointed by the 60Hz refresh rate.
 It supports FreeSync, which is great, but due to the 60Hz refresh rate, the VRR range is quite narrow, so you may still experience screen tearing in graphically intensive games.

 It delivers decent picture quality overall.
 It has great viewing angles, so you can share your work with a nearby coworker without having to swap seats or move your screen.
 It also has a good stand that can be easily adjusted to an optimal viewing position, and it gets bright enough to handle glare in a bright office.
 Unfortunately, it doesn't look as good in a dark room.

-If you want a great office monitor, but the Dell U3818DW is too expensive, take a look at the Dell U2718Q instead.
+If you want a great office monitor but the Dell U3818DW is too expensive, take a look at the Dell U2718Q instead.
 It is almost as good for office use.
-It has a smaller 27" 4k screen, which is still great for multitasking, and it has a great stand that can be easily adjusted to the optimal viewing position, or even rotated to a portrait orientation if you want to do a multi-screen setup.
-The U2718Q has very good viewing angles, although slightly worse than the U3818DW, and it has decent reflection handling, which is good for a bright office.
+It has a smaller 27 inch 4k screen, which is still great for multitasking, and it has a great stand that can be easily adjusted to the optimal viewing position or even rotated to a portrait orientation if you want to do a multi-screen setup.
+This monitor has very good viewing angles, although slightly worse than the U3818DW, and it has decent reflection handling, which is good for a bright office.
 Unfortunately, it has slightly worse connectivity, as it has only 1 HDMI port and no USB-C port, but this shouldn't be an issue for most people.

-The U2518D delivers good overall picture quality.
-It has great peak brightness and should look good in most bright rooms, but unfortunately it doesn't look as good in a dark room.
+This monitor delivers good overall picture quality.
+It has great peak brightness and should look good in most bright rooms but, unfortunately, it doesn't look as good in a dark room.
 It has decent viewing angles, so you don't have to be sitting directly in front of the monitor for an accurate image.

-Unfortunately, the Dell U2518D isn't the greatest for gaming.
+Unfortunately, this monitor isn't the greatest for gaming.
 Some gamers may be disappointed by the 60Hz refresh rate and lack of VRR.
-Although it supports HDR, it doesn't add much to the U2518D, as it doesn't have a wide color gamut and can't get very bright with HDR content.
+Although it supports HDR, it doesn't add much to the monitor, as it doesn't have a wide color gamut and can't get very bright with HDR content.
 Overall, this is a very good, versatile monitor that should please most people.

 If you would prefer to make your own decision, here is the list of all of our monitor reviews.
 Be careful not to get too caught up in the details.
 Most monitors are good enough to please most people, and the things we fault monitors on are often not noticeable unless you really look for them.